Harvoni Side Effects

 4. FDA.
 U.S. Food and Drug Administration "FDA Drug Safety Communicaation: FDA warns of serious slowing of the heart rate when antiarrhythmic drug amiodarone is used with hepatitis C treatments containing sofosbuvir (Harvoni or Sovaldi) in combination with another Direct Acting Antiviral drug.
 Ava" ([2015 Mar 24]):

-Not all side effects for Harvoni may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Harvoni may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Harvoni (ledipasvir / sofosbuvir)